ocelotconsulting/check-docker-swarm/README.md

 * Ensure you have node.js installed and accessible via the plugin command line.

 * Install the check_docker_swarm.js file as a plugin to be configured into separate commands for swarm and service checking.

+## Disclaimer
+At this point this project assumes that you have opened the docker sock for insecure http communication (i.e. typically port 2375), future versions will probably incorporate a client certificate for secure communications.